The second phase of our mussel work began in 2017 (read about our previous research here). This phase focused on four major components:

-DEI performed two trials in our Center for Shellfish Production and Research and at three mussel farms.
+Downeast Institute performed two trials in our Center for Shellfish Production and Research and at three mussel farms.
 Our results found that lobster ropes worked best to grow mussels.
 The New Zealand rope did not perform well in the field due to the large amount of surface area which becomes colonized by members of the fouling community.
-The results of the trials is good news for growers as the lobster ropes cost considerably less then the specialty mussel rope and also serves to repurpose lobster gear.
+The results of the trials is good news for growers as the lobster ropes cost considerably less than the specialty mussel rope and also serves to repurpose lobster gear.

 3) Examining the effectiveness of “remote setting” technology.